EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolverSolutionGroupsAlgorithm.md

 To determine `count(students)` in the above example, we could simply count the students across all the solutions in a given group.
 If we do this as well for `count(tables)`, and return those groups where `count(students) > 2` and `count(tables) = 1`, we will produce groups which *are* valid, but will miss any answers that require a "per previous value" count.
 So, we'll miss the distributive groups.
 We need to do a slightly more complicated counting algorithm that is "per previous value" to get *all* the readings.

-Here's an overview of the how the algorithm can determine groups that properly account for cumulative, collective and distributive readings:
+Here's an overview of how the algorithm can determine groups that properly account for cumulative, collective and distributive readings:
 >1.
 Determine the order variables appear when evaluating the tree
 >2.
 Walk the variables in order.
 For each variable: count individuals in the solutions two different ways:
 >    - Cumulatively: Total the variable individuals across all rows (as above)